FHA vs. Conventional Mortgage Loan: Weighing Your Options

 Nearly every home buyer will reach a point where they must choose between FHA loans and conventional mortgage loans.
 It's a big decision that should not be taken lightly.
 In this article, I'll share my own FHA vs. conventional experience with you.
-We spent a lot of time researching this subject when we bought a house in 2011.
+We spent a lot of time researching this subject when we bought a house a few years ago.
 So you can benefit from the knowledge we gained.

 Our Home-Buying Story